sign/translate/docs/docs/facts/numbers.md

 From our research, it is unclear how many people use sign languages.

 [^wfd]: World Federation of the Deaf.
 2024.
 [Our Work](https://wfdeaf.org/our-work/).

+It is unclear how many people use sign languages.
+The European Centre for Modern Languages[^ecml] estimates that on average, deaf sign language users make up about 0.1% of the whole population in any given country, amounting to 8 million people worldwide.
+According to Ethnologue (via Derivation[^derivation]), there are 24 million native sign language users worldwide.